BruceGraham-Zoetis/BAG_Shared_Stuff/ic-platform/PrinterAccessObject.md

 PrinterAccessObject
 ========================================
 This class provides functions for:
-* determing installed printers
+* determine installed printers
-* selecting a printer for printing
+* select a printer for printing
 * printing from a file's input stream
 * printing PDF and TXT files
 * monitoring print job processing